 independently.
 That is, the chance of getting an R allele and a Y allele is 1/2 x 1/2, of getting an

-Thus, all four possible diallelic combinations occur in
+so on.
+Thus, all four possible diallelic combinations occur

-equal proportions, and each has a probability of 1/4.
-The same is true
+with an equal probability of 1/4.
+The same is true for both parents.

-for both parents.
-Given four possible gamete types in each
+Given four possible gamete types in each parent, there

 probability of any particular dihybrid type is 1/4 x 1/4 = 1/16.
 The